chembl/chembl_webresource_client/README.rst

    Please note that using the ``get`` method will perform string-based comparison between the query SMILES and ChEMBL contents.
    Because there are many different canonicalisation algorithms this may not be the optimal way to search for SMILES in ChEMBL.
-   This is why we provide a ``flexmatch`` filter that finds compounds descibed by the query SMILES string regardless of the canonicalisation used.
+   This is why we provide a ``flexmatch`` filter that finds compounds described by the query SMILES string regardless of the canonicalisation used.
    Example will look like this:

    ::